Phosphates and Nitrates in Wastewater: What UK Homeowners Need to Know

-Phosphates and nitrates might sound like technical jargon, but they play a big role in the health of our environment.
+Phosphates and nitrates in wastewater might sound like technical jargon, but they play a big role in the health of our environment.
 These compounds are essential nutrients in nature, supporting plant growth and animal life.
 However, when too much of them enters our watercourses, they become pollutants.
 Everyday human activities have disrupted the natural balance of these nutrients.
-In fact, excess phosphates and nitrates reach the environment through two main routes: agricultural runoff (from fertilisers) and wastewater discharge, including what comes out of septic tanks and domestic sewage treatment plants.
-For UK homeowners using septic tanks or sewage treatment systems, understanding these nutrients is key to operating your system sustainably and protecting local water quality.
+Excess phosphates and nitrates reach the environment through two main routes: agricultural runoff (from fertilisers) and wastewater discharge, including what comes out of septic tanks and domestic sewage treatment plants.
+For UK homeowners using septic tanks or sewage treatment systems, understanding phosphates and nitrates in wastewater is key to operating your system sustainably and protecting local water quality.

 What Are Phosphates and Nitrates in Wastewater?

-Nitrates, on the other hand, largely originate from the nitrogen in our urine and feces, which gets converted by bacteria through the sanitation process.
-Every time you flush, the nitrogen compounds from our waste begin transforming, in septic tanks or treatment plants, much of the nitrogen initially converts to ammonia, and later to nitrates once it’s released to the environment.
+Nitrates in wastewater largely originate from the nitrogen in our urine and faeces, which gets converted by bacteria through the sanitation process.
+Every time you flush, the nitrogen compounds from our waste begin transforming.
+In septic tanks or treatment plants, much of the nitrogen initially converts to ammonia, and later to nitrates once released to the environment.
 Other household sources like ammonia-based cleaners can add a bit of nitrogen too.
 Normal living creates phosphates and nitrates in wastewater, it’s unavoidable.
 The issue arises when these nutrients build up in the environment beyond natural levels.

 A septic tank is essentially a settlement chamber, it separates solids from liquids and starts the breakdown of organic matter, but it does not actively remove nitrates or phosphates from the water.
-A traditional septic tank’s function is mostly to let sludge and scum separate out; the liquid effluent that flows out into the soakaway or leach field still contains very high levels of dissolved nitrogen and phosphates.
-Think of a septic tank as taking out the solids, but leaving the nutrients untouched.
-The phosphates that was in your detergent or in human waste will mostly still be in solution, and the nitrogen will mostly leave as ammonia which then oxidises to nitrate in the soil.
-According to data from the Environment Agency, a typical septic tank effluent has around 10 mg/L of phosphates, virtually the same as raw sewage, and its ammonium content (around 50–100 mg/L) will convert to nitrates as it percolates through the ground.
-In other words, a standard septic doesn’t meaningfully reduce these chemicals, so most of the phosphates and nitrates that enter the tank will end up in the surrounding environment.
-If you have many septic systems in one area, their collective nutrient discharge can be significant.
-Studies in the UK have shown that septic tanks in aggregate can contribute to local waterway pollution, especially in areas with impermeable soils or high water tables where nutrients can more easily run off into streams
+A traditional septic tank’s function is mostly to let sludge and scum separate out; the liquid effluent that flows out into the soakaway or leach field still contains very high levels of dissolved phosphates and nitrates in wastewater.
+Think of a septic tank as taking out the solids, but leaving the nutrients largely untouched.
+According to data from the Environment Agency, a typical septic tank effluent has around 10 mg/L of phosphates, virtually the same as raw sewage, and its ammonium content (around 50-100 mg/L) will convert to nitrates as it percolates through the ground.
+In other words, a standard septic tank doesn’t meaningfully reduce these chemicals, so most of the phosphates and nitrates that enter the tank will end up in the surrounding environment.
+Studies in the UK have shown that septic tanks in aggregate can contribute to local waterway pollution, especially in areas with impermeable soils or high water tables where nutrients can more easily run off into streams.

 Most standard treatment plants effectively convert the ammonia in wastewater into nitrate through a process called nitrification.
 While this reduces odour and improves oxygen levels in local waterways, it still leaves nitrogen in the water in a different form.
 To actually remove nitrogen, the system needs a denitrification stage, where bacteria convert nitrate into harmless nitrogen gas.
 Similarly, phosphates remain largely untreated unless the plant includes a specific removal step, such as chemical dosing or specialist filter media.
 As a result, many small treatment plants on the market still discharge effluent containing around 8-10 mg/L of total phosphates and a notable amount of nitrate.